Artist Statment

 Biography

-Courtney Tanner is a glass and mixed-media artist whose process-driven work investigates how the innate hardness, transparency, and fragility of glass can create and accentuate built, natural, and bodily environments.
+Courtney Tanner is a glass and mixed-media artist whose work investigates how the innate hardness, transparency, and fragility of glass can create and accentuate built, natural, and bodily environments.
 Recently, her artwork utilizes multidisciplinary techniques that test the structural capabilities and limits of glass.
+Discussing themes such as emotional and structural tension and the human experiences.
 She holds a BFA in Glass and a BFA in Architecture from Massachusetts College of Art and Design.
 She has worked in the glass field at various studios as a production gaffer, public studio teacher, and fine art kiln casting fabricator.
-Her work has been exhibited nationally and was published in the New Glass Review 45.
+Her work has been exhibited at the Naturalist Gallery of Contemporary Art, Godine Gallery, and at various other galleries and was published in the New Glass Review 45, the Penn Journal of Arts and Sciences, and more.
 Courtney lives in Providence, RI and works in Boston, MA.